-With our growing national debt, fiscal cliff(s) and continued increase in government (bailout) spending, taxes are going up sooner or later.
-Despite all the political mutterings, one thing is for sure.
-Taxes will be rising to finance our high national debt and to pay for long term public obligations (such as medicare and social security).
+With the latest Democrat tax proposals, a growing national debt and continued increases in government spending, taxes are going up sooner or later.
+Despite all the political mutterings, rising taxes seem a certainty.
+Tax hikes will be rising to finance our high national debt and to pay for long term public obligations (such as medicare and social security).

-A Roth Individual Retirement Account (IRA) or Roth 401(k) can be a great hedge against higher rates.
+A Roth Individual Retirement Account (IRA) or Roth 401(k) can be a great hedge against higher taxes in the future.
 You put in after tax dollars, the money grows un-taxed and all withdrawals in retirement are tax free.

 Don’t rush to sell, and thus realize costly gains, but use new money and any asset-reallocation moves to improve the location of holdings.
 Given the market’s recent volatility, now may also be a good time to harvest losses that can be used to offset gains as you move assets around to strike a tax-efficient balance.

 If you’re in a high tax bracket, tax-exempt municipal bonds are a buy, says Robert Gordon, president of Twenty-First Securities.
 While off their peak of this year, muni yields are still high relative to Treasury’s, even at current tax rates.
 Avoid private purpose bonds—the kind whose income is taxable in the AMT.